CloudTestDrive/EventLabs/README.md

 + Oracle Cloud **identity domain**
 + **Data center/region**

-Alternatively you can request an Oracle PaaS trial account.
-To get an account look into [here](common/request.for.trial.md).
+Alternatively you can request an Oracle trial account.
+To get an account,  navigate to [this page](https://myservices.us.oraclecloud.com/mycloud/signup).